 Physical abuse is a non-accidental injury or pattern of injuries to a child caused by a parent, caregiver or any other person.

-Psychological abuse can occur where the behaviour of the parent or caregiver damages the confidence and self esteem of the child, resulting in serious emotional deprivation or trauma.
+Psychological abuse can occur where the behaviour of the parent, caregiver or someone involves a child damages the confidence and self-esteem of the child, resulting in serious emotional deprivation or trauma.

 NHC’s Child Protection Policy is a statement of intent that demonstrates a commitment to safeguard children from harm.
 It makes clear all requirements in relation to the protection of children.
 The policy helps to create a safe and positive environment for children and shows that the organisation is taking its duty of care seriously.